sbaney/sbaney-design-website-next-tw/sbaney-design-website/mainPages/website.md

 The home page is at `/app/page.tsx`

+### Navigation

 The main pages titles are loaded with the `getMainPagesMetadata` function located at `/components/getMainPagesMetadata.ts`.
-Page titles are front matter in individual Markdown files parsed by [gray-matter](https://github.com/jonschlinkert/gray-matter)
+Page titles are front matter in individual Markdown files parsed by [gray-matter](https://github.com/jonschlinkert/gray-matter).
+The title from front matter and the filename without extenstion are mapped into the MainPageMetadata properties.

 #### Front matter example from this page: